Kachi-Awaji/GIT-intro/Lesson-6.md

 The search results are divided into various categories: repositories, code, commits, issues, marketplace, wikis, and users.

 You are looking for a user, so click on _Users_ at the bottom of the list.
+This will show you two results.

 ![__Git__ Status](./images/56-PickUser.png)